akalicki/jquery-simple-gallery/README.md

 sets the target image's background properties and begins the opacity at 0 so it can fade in.

-+ `$.fn.gallery.changeToImg` - called when an image should transition out of being displayed.
-Default behavior fades the current image out, then calls the `$.fn.gallery.fetchImg` to fetch the next image in the cycle.
++ `$.fn.gallery.startTransition` - called when an image should transition out of being displayed.
+Default behavior fades the current image out using the `changeTime` and `easing` options supplied.

-+ `$.fn.gallery.fetchImg` - called when a new image should be loaded in the target destination.
-Default behavior changes the target's background-image url, fades in the new image, and sets the timer to wait until the next image should be called.
++ `$.fn.gallery.endTransition` - called when a new image should be transitioned into the target destination.
+Default behavior fades the new image in using the `changeTime` and `easing` options supplied.

 Overriding any or all of these can drastically change the appearance and animation of the plugin.
-The most common reason to override them would probably be if you wanted a different transition than a fade, but the possibilities are endless!
+The most common reason to override them would be if you wanted a different transition than a fade.

 ## Examples ##